 However, people with disabilities who use service animals are an exception to the type of security deposits known as pet deposits.
 That’s because disability is a protected characteristic under the Fair Housing Act.

 This act requires landlords to provide an equal opportunity to tenants who use service animals or emotional support animals.
-You can't charge them a pet deposit as a service animal is not a pet.
+A landlord is unable to charge them a pet deposit as a service animal is not a pet.

-Georgia requires landlords to store their tenants’ security deposits in a certain manner.
+Georgia requires each landlord to store their tenants’ security deposits in a certain manner.
 Specifically, you have two options in this regard.

-The second option you have is to post a surety bond.
-You can post a surety bond for the entire amount of the Georgia security deposit.
+The second option the landlord has is to post a surety bond.
+A landlord can post a surety bond for the entire amount of the Georgia security deposit.
 As a landlord, you’ll serve as the bond’s principal.

-Failure to store your tenant’s deposit in the right manner may have certain consequences, including forfeiting your right to withhold any portion of the deposit.
+If the landlord fails to store their tenant’s security deposit in the right manner, there may be certain consequences, including forfeiting their right to withhold any portion of the security deposit.

 Security Deposit Receipt

-Tenants in Georgia have a right to receive written notice on two occasions.
-First, you must notify your tenant in writing about the location of their security deposit, i.e. how it's being stored.
+Tenants in Georgia have a right to receive written notice letter on two occasions.
+First, the landlord must notify their tenant in a written statement about the location of their security deposit, i.e. how it's being stored.

-On the second occasion, you must provide your tenant with a list of all existing damages and defects to the unit before they move in.
+On the second occasion, the landlord must provide the tenant with a list of all existing damages and defects in the unit that exceed normal wear and tear before they move in.
 Your tenant will then have a right to inspect the unit to validate the claims.

-If they agree, both you and your tenant must sign the document.
+If they agree, both landlord and tenant must sign the document.
 This will serve as proof under security deposit law of the property’s condition when the tenant first moves into the unit.

-If your tenant doesn’t agree with those claims, they must indicate which specific items they disagree with.
-Then, they must sign a statement of dissent.
+If the tenant doesn’t agree with those claims, they must indicate which specific items the tenant disagrees with.
+Then, they must sign a written statement of dissent.

-If you fail to provide your tenant with a written notice, you may forfeit your right to keep any portion of their deposit.
+If the landlord fail to provide their tenant with a written notice, yothry u may forfeit their right to keep any portion of their deposit.

 Reasons for Keeping a Tenant’s Security Deposit